 Using Multiple Google Accounts

-There are several ways that you can access both your work and personal Gmail accounts:
+There are several ways to access both your work and personal Gmail accounts:

 - Use a different browser for each service (e.g., Chrome for your work account, Firefox for your personal account).